 Maureen Quilligan.
 "Thomas Pynchon and the Language of Allegory."
 Critical Essays on Thomas Pynchon.
 Ed.
 Richard Pearce.
 G.K.
 Hall, Boston, Massachusetts, United States (1981): 187-212

 - Antwerp: Damage after V-2 hit Antwerp.
 The photograph does not show the dust that covered the site for many hours, making it very difficult to organise a rescue operation.
 As for the rocket hitting the Rex theatre (16 December 1944): 1,200 spectators were watching The Plainsmen, a Buffalo Bill movie.
 Of them, 567 died.

 - Gravity's Rainbow, Domination and Freedom is one of the many studies devoted to Pynchon's works.
 It is brilliant.

 - A cover of the Russian translation (2012).

-- Gravity's Rainbow: The First 25 Years was organised in Antwerp in 1997.
-The conference papers are collected in Approach and Avoid: Pynchon Notes 42-43, Spring-Fall 1998, guest edited by Luc Herman.
+- The Conference Gravity's Rainbow: The First 25 Years was organised in Antwerp in 1997.
+The conference papers are collected in Approach and Avoid: Pynchon Notes 42-43, Spring-Fall 1998 and guest edited by Luc Herman, the conference organiser.
 Information on the movie and number of victims is from his Introduction on page 9.
-Picture shows V2 damage in Van Stralenstraat, Antwerp. (© Fotowerken Frans Claes.
+Picture shows V2 damage in Van Stralenstraat, Antwerp. (© Fotowerken Frans Claes).